OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 So what can we surmise about the parallel scalability of our `qsort.cpp` example, specifically the `sample_qsort()` function?
 We observe the following:

 - Our program shows sub-linear scalability.
-With $8$ processor cores, the parallel speedup is only $4\times$.
+With 8 processor cores, the parallel speedup is only about 4.7x.
-- The observed speedup measurements closely follow the burdened-dag bound.
+- The observed measurements roughly follow the burdened-dag bound and fall short of it as the number of cores increases.
-- The parallelism of `sample_qsort()` is small, only about twice as large as the amount of cores on the laptop where the experiments were run.
+- The parallelism of `sample_qsort()` is 25, which is only about three times as large as the amount of cores on the laptop where the experiments were run.

 A main issue with our parallel `sample_qsort()` is that it does not exhibit sufficient parallelism.
-As it is, we may only expect to see speedup with up to about $15$ cores.
+The parallelism of a computation upper-bounds the number of processors that may productively work in parallel.
 Moreover, computations with insufficient {% defn "parallel slackness" %} are typically impacted adversely by scheduling and migration overheads.
-As a rule of thumb, the parallelism of a computation is sufficient if it is about $10\times$ larger (or more) than the number of available processors.
-On the other hand, if the parallelism is too high — say, several orders of magnitude higher than the number of processors — then it is often the case that the overhead for spawning tasks that are too fine-grained becomes substantial.
+As a rule of thumb, the parallelism of a computation is deemed sufficient if it is about 10x larger (or more) than the number of available processors.
+On the other hand, if the parallelism is too high — say, several orders of magnitude higher than the number of processors — then the overhead for spawning tasks that are too fine-grained may become substantial.
+In our case, the parallelism is low and exhibits sufficient slackness for only 2–3 cores.

+An additional issue is that the memory bandwidth of the laptop that was used in these experiments becomes insufficient as more processing cores are used.
+This is often the case for computations with low {% defn "arithmetic intensity" %}
+when the observed parallel speedup falls below the burdened-dag speedup bound.
+(Another possible cause for speedup below the burdened-dag bound is {% defn "contention" %} of parallel resources.)
+The memory bandwidth ceiling was measured at about 24 GB/s with the [STREAM](https://www.cs.virginia.edu/stream/) "copy" benchmark in either serial or parallel mode.

 If we want to improve the parallel performance of `sample_qsort()`, it appears that our efforts, at least initially, are best spent increasing its